19 Fascinating Ruins in Mexico You Need to Visit in 2025

 Before we dive into learning about all the different ruins in Mexico, here are some general tips to help your visit go more smoothly.

 - Carry cash: Mexico has a cash-based economy, which holds true at the ruins.
-Whether you want to hire a guide, purchase souvenirs or snacks, or tip your guide, having a few small bills will come in handy.
+If you plan to hire a guide, buy souvenirs or snacks, or tip your guide, it’s beneficial to have a few small bills with you.
 You may be able to find an ATM on-site, but it’s best to come prepared.

 - Bring sun protection: Most times, exploring Mexico’s archaeological sites involves prolonged sun exposure.
-Pack sunscreen, a hat, and a sun cover-up of some sort to avoid getting burnt.
+Ensure you carry this type of biodegradable sunscreen, a hat, and a sun cover-up to prevent burns.

-- Bring bug repellant: This isn’t necessary at arid sites like Teotihuacan, but for ruins in the Mexican jungle-like Palenque or Tajín, bug repellant will substantially improve your quality of life.
+- Bring bug repellent: This advice isn’t necessary at arid sites like Teotihuacan, but for ruins in Mexico, specifically in the jungle, like Palenque or Tajín, bug repellent will substantially improve your quality of life.

 - Sundays are free for locals: All of Mexico’s ruins are free for Mexican residents and Mexican citizens on Sundays, so prepare for crowds.
 If you are a resident or citizen, bring your INE card to receive free admission on Sundays.